UARK-AICV/UARK-AICV.github.io/team/frederick_bumgarner.md

 ---

 ### Overview
 Frederick Bumgarner is a lab assistant at the AICV Lab.
 He is an Undergraduate Student in the Department of Computer Science.
-He is currently working under Khoa Voho
+He is currently working under Khoa Voho on research into 3D object tracking and analysis.

 ### Education
 - BSc, Computer Science, University of Arkansas (Ongoing)